Reviews of the Best and Worst Drawing Papers With Examples

 |Strathmore 400 Bristol Board||No||Low||Good||X||X

 This is a tough paper with a smooth surface that can stand multiple erasures.
 It holds blacks beautifully and you can create smooth gradations on it.
 I work with my entire range of pencils on this paper – from 9H to 9B.
-It’s available in individual sheets and various sized watercolor blocks.
+It’s available in individual sheets and various sized watercolor blocks and pads.

 The Enchanted Tree was drawn on this paper and I was able to create very fine detail.